uclapi/ucl-assistant-app/README.md

 Install the necessary dependencies with `npm i`

-Then you can start the app with `npm run start`
+Then you can start the app with `npm run start`.
+If you're using WSL, then you may need to set the RN packager host to your actual IP address instead of the WSL IP address using `export REACT_NATIVE_PACKAGER_HOSTNAME=192.168.x.x`, or do port-forwarding over `adb` debugging.

 ### Which API server?